Optometrist vs. ophthalmologist: How to choose an eye doctor

 Choosing an eye doctor is an important health care decision.
-Your eye doctor will help you see as clearly as possible and protect your vision — the sense people say they most fear losing — for a lifetime of clear eyesight.
+Your eye doctor will help you see as clearly as possible and protect your vision — the sense people say they fear losing more than any other.

 Optometrist vs. ophthalmologist